 There haven’t been many studies investigating the impact of vaporization on lung health.
-The vast majority of these studies have investigated the safety of vaped versus smoked cannabis when it comes to lung cancer and heart disease, but none of them looked specifically at vaping and the risk of COPD.
+The vast majority of these studies have investigated the safety of vaping versus smoked cannabis when it comes to lung cancer and other heart-related problems including the pumping power of the heart muscle, but none of them looked specifically at vaping and the risk of COPD.
 Given this, it’s better to err on the side of caution and abstain from vaporizing CBD liquids when you have this condition.

 You can choose between sublingual CBD drops and capsules.
 If you don’t mind the distinct taste of CBD oil, drops will be your best choice because they offer higher bioavailability than capsules.
 Bioavailability is measured by the amount of CBD that reaches your bloodstream upon ingestion.

 Oral forms of CBD such as capsules need to pass through the digestive system and thus are less bioavailable than sublingual products — they also have a slower onset of effects because of that.

 CBD capsules are better for those who dislike the taste of CBD oil or don’t have time for measurements in their regime.
 Capsules have no odor and flavor, and each piece carries a fixed dose of CBD.